abirsh/abirsh.github.io/index.md

 <h2 class="h1" style="color: rgb(1,92,171)" id="about">About Me </h2>

 Hi!
 I'm Abir.
-I am a PhD student in [Technology and Social Behavior (TSB)](http://tsb.northwestern.edu/){:target="_blank"}, a joint Computer Science and Communication Studies program at Northwestern University.
+I am a PhD student in [Technology and Social Behavior (TSB)](http://tsb.northwestern.edu/){:target="_blank"}, a joint Computer Science and Communication program at Northwestern University.
 I work with Prof. Anne Marie Piper and Prof. Darren Gergle.

 My research interest falls in the intersection of Human-Computer Interaction and Accessible Computing.
 In my research, I study and design tools to support computer-supported creative work for people with disabilities.
 Through interviews, observations, and content analysis, my work contributes new understanding of how accessibility unfolds at different stages of computer-supported content creation – from learning the tools to developing professional expertise – and the central role communities of disabled creators play in sustaining access in their skilled work.
 Drawing on these insights, I design and evaluate tools to scaffold accessible learning opportunities for disabled content creators.